 These initial cuts are just a way to essentially announce that the store is “Under New Management!”

-More importantly, industry observers should be paying attention to the bigger story: Amazon is poised to introduce huge efficiencies to Whole Foods’ supply chain, which will have a much larger impact on prices.
+More importantly, industry observers should be paying attention to the bigger story: Amazon is poised to introduce huge efficiencies to Whole Foods’ supply chain.
+This will have a much larger impact on prices.

 United Natural Foods (UNFI) essentially runs most of Whole Foods’ supply chain and distribution.
 Of UNFI’s business, 35% comes from Whole Foods, which could disappear, although Supermarket News notes that an agreement is in place through 2025.

-It should make UNFI nervous that Amazon has 290 distribution facilities in the U.S., including 12 dedicated to Whole Foods and 20 others servicing Prime Pantry and AmazonFresh, which will be very useful for a grocery operation.
-I don’t think it’s a big stretch to say that Amazon will work toward making their in-house facilities work for Whole Foods, even though it will take a significant amount of effort to get the perishable operations running well and to adapt to the realities of servicing high-volume stores compared to direct-to-consumer shipments.
+It should make UNFI nervous that Amazon has 290 distribution facilities in the U.S..
+Twelve of these are dedicated to Whole Foods and 20 others servicing Prime Pantry and AmazonFresh, which will be very useful for a grocery operation.
+I don’t think it’s a big stretch to say that Amazon will work toward making their in-house facilities work for Whole Foods.
+However, it will take a significant amount of effort to get the perishable operations running well.
+As well as adapting to the realities of servicing high-volume stores compared to direct-to-consumer shipments.